 The RHEL 7 release brought many changes from RHEL 6, some of them breaking backward compatibility (Systemd, etc).
-Unfortunately, such changes happened between versions of RHEL 7 too.
+Unfortunately, such changes happened between minor versions of RHEL 7 too.

 Here you will find a non-exhaustive list of such changes.